AnonJr/AnonJr.com/_posts/2021-09-22-CoffeeCraft-S02-Iron-And-Villagers.md

 ---
-title: "CoffeeCraft S02: Mob Drop"
+title: "CoffeeCraft S02: Iron and Villagers"
-description: "Finally got the mob farm going!
-Or at least the first draft.
-Still struggling with spiders jamming up the system and/or dying too soon..."
+description: "Fun day - starting off with actual work done since last week, getting the iron farm finished, and the rudiments of the trading hall put together.
+XMedic_Frog and Arcaidius join for most of it too.
+Sadly, Rayeste's computer is down for now."
-date: 2021-08-08 18:30:00
+date: 2021-09-22 18:30:00
 tags:
 - CoffeeCraft
 - Minecraft